S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Introduction

-\header{Rationale for this study} While the field of automatic sleep staging by means of machine learning has evolved a lot recently, compelling evidence on several important design decisions is lacking.
+\header{Rationale for this study} While the field of automatic sleep staging using machine learning has evolved significantly in recent years, compelling evidence on several important design decisions is lacking.
 First, there is no consensus on the most suitable input representation.
-State-of-the-art models from the literature typically rely on spectrograms as input representation, which, however, unlike the raw time series do not retain the full complexity of the input signal.
-Even though spectrograms encode a useful inductive bias, competitive models trained on raw time series hold the promise of eventually outperforming spectrogram-based models when (pre)trained on large datasets due to their ability to learn more nuanced representations.
-Second, even for a given input representation architectural design choices have rarely been investigated systematically.
-Most notably, beyond the predominantly used recurrent neural networks\cite{hochreiter1997long} and most recently transformer models\cite{vaswani2017attention}, such an investigation should include structured state space sequence (S4) models, which are well-known for their ability to capture long-range dependencies in time series data \cite{Gu2021EfficientlyML} and have been successfully applied to other physiological time series data, such as electrocardiography data \cite{Mehari2023S4}.
+State-of-the-art models from the literature typically rely on spectrograms as the input representation, which, however, unlike raw time series, do not retain the full complexity of the input signal.
+Even though spectrograms encode a useful inductive bias, competitive models trained on raw time series have the potential to outperform spectrogram-based models when (pre-)trained on large datasets due to their ability to learn more nuanced representations.
+Second, even for a given input representation, architectural design choices have rarely been investigated systematically.
+Most notably, beyond the predominantly used recurrent neural networks \cite{hochreiter1997long} and, more recently, transformer models \cite{vaswani2017attention}, such an investigation should include structured state space sequence (S4) models, which are well known for their ability to capture long-range dependencies in time series data \cite{Gu2021EfficientlyML} and have been successfully applied to other physiological time series data, such as electrocardiography data \cite{Mehari2023S4}.
 This work addresses the mentioned gaps in the research landscape and proposes model architectures that achieve new state-of-the-art performance for automatic sleep staging on various commonly used datasets.